AwanArdy/AwanArdy/README.md

 Hello, My name is Muhammad Awan Ardy Firmansyah and you can call me **"Awan"** or **"Ardy"**.
 I'm Frontend Developer on freelance work.

 ## 🔨 Currently Building
-- Hiragana and Katana Classification using Tensorflow
+- Event management system using NextJS
 - Statistical analysis of agricultural product prices
 - Todolist app using Flutter